DVD Easter Eggs | Software | Movies | Music | TV | Books | Art Bloopers | Drink Recipes

-Day in the Life, A (Beatles) - Ultrasonic Dog Whistle
+Day in the Life, A (Beatles) Easter Egg - Ultrasonic Dog Whistle

-At the run out groove; a dog whistle was put in by John Lennon. the point was that if you didn't have an auto-return on the record player it would play repeatedly making your dog howl. it happens right after the weird noise a the end of the song. ultrasonic dog whistle can only be heard by dogs.
+At the run out groove; a dog whistle was put in by John Lennon.
+The point was that if you didn't have an auto-return on the record player it would make your dog howl.
+It happens after the song "A Day in the Life," before the "Sgt.
+Pepper's Inner Groove."
+An ultrasonic dog whistle can only be heard by dogs.

 C-Miller writes: